Gamification in Retail: The Interactive Trend Driving Loyalty and Sales

 How Gamification Gets Personal and Boosts Sales

 And that’s the kind of customised experience consumers are now demanding.
 Research indicates that 80% of consumers are more likely to make a purchase when brands have offered a personalised experience.
-Gamification in retail is just one tool in your toolbelt that facilitates this.
+Gamification is just one tool in your toolbelt that you can use to add personalisation to your retail marketing strategies.

 Getting Started With Gamification in Retail